Analysis: Mariners roster is taking shape, and the starting rotation seems set

 - Jose Marmolejos, LF/1B

 Notes: After a sluggish start, Jake Fraley has pushed his way back into the competition, finding some results at the plate.
 But Trammell is still leading the competition.
-While he’s made mistakes and looks a little overwhelmed by big league breaking pitches, he’s not the only one.
+While he’s made mistakes and looks a little overwhelmed by big-league breaking pitches, he’s not the only one.

 The big news is that Jarred Kelenic has returned to Cactus League action after a strained adductor muscle in his left leg sidelined him for about 10 days, though he felt he should’ve been cleared earlier.